 Economic Considerations: Investing in the Leaburg Project would commit EWEB customers to expensive electricity ($117/MWh, under ideal circumstances).
 Instead, EWEB will seek to purchase electricity from alternative sources on the energy market, where prices generally range from $30-$50/MW.
 Currently, EWEB's contract with the Bonneville Power Administration provides more than enough electricity at $33/MW and is how EWEB has been meeting demand since pausing generation at the Leaburg project.

 Closing the Leaburg facility will lower EWEB’s liability to future risks, such as floods, earthquakes, changing river flows and regulations.
 Climate change has already impacted the regularity of snow packs and summer river flows and makes generation at run-of-the-river facilities inconsistent.
-Fisheries regulations will become more stringent on hydropower generation.
-Less water will be available for generation, making the cost-benefit of investing in the future of the facility an increasingly irresponsible fiscal decision.
+Fisheries regulations will also become more stringent on hydropower generation.
+Less water will be available for generation, making investment in the future of the facility an increasingly irresponsible fiscal decision.

 To decommission the Leaburg Hydroelectric Project, EWEB will:

 - Remove Leaburg Dam and restore Leaburg Lake to river form.

 - Cooperate with transportation authorities to develop access to Leaburg Dam Road on the south side of the river.

 - Repair the Leaburg Canal so it can convey tributary flows to the river.